These Are the Best Vegetables for Gut Health, According to a Doctor

 Toss them into your pasta.

 Leafy greens wilt easily and reduce in size, making them the perfect veggie for tossing into pasta (bonus: you'll get a nice nutrient and fiber boost).
-Try using leafy greens in our Chicken & Spinach Skillet Pasta, Kale, Sausage & Pepper Pasta, or Pasta with Swiss Chard.
+Try using leafy greens in our Chicken & Spinach Skillet Pasta and Kale, Sausage & Pepper Pasta.

 Add veggies to sauces.